mootoday/www-mootoday-com/src/content/blog/announcing-a-full-stack-web-development-cohort-based-course/index.md

 > Please <a href="https://522jmrzdfht.typeform.com/to/dd8grv5v" target="_blank">fill out this form</a> if you're interested in this course.

 This is _not_ your regular "How do I develop a web application?" course.
-This is me teaching you everything I have learned in 20+ years<sup><a href="/blog/{slug}#link-6">6</a></sup>!
+This is me teaching you everything I have learned in 20+ years!
 Lessons learned and mistakes I have made as an individual contributor, as an engineering manager at multiple companies and as a technical advisor to CTOs of European airlines as part of my time at Google Cloud.

 **Let's fast-track your career with this 4-week course.** Why figure it all out on your own when you can work with me and the other attendees to grow collaboratively in a fraction of the time it would take you on your own!?